Lord-Biko-1/matrix-multiplication-Strassen-algorithm/README.md

 # matrix-multiplication-Strassen-algorithm
 matrix multiplication using Strassen algorithm
 # Project Description
-I have made a matrix multiplication in N faster way :arrow_up:, Using multithreading techniques :wink:
+:arrow_up:,I have made a matrix multiplication in N faster way, :wink:, Using multithreading techniques
 # Languages
 C#
 # instructions
 you will find code at MatrixMultiplication.cs